Chapter 8 Post Colonial India Second Half Of The 20th Century 1947-1964 Topic A Accession Of Princely States Into The Indian Union

 The Indian Independence Act was passed in July 1947.
 One of the provisions of this Act was that the native ruler would have to accede to either India or Pakistan.

-There were some states who thought that they were entitled to declare their independence.
+Some states thought that they were entitled to declare their independence.
 Sardar Patel tackled the situation with extraordinary ability.
 He followed the policy of ‘Carrot and Stick’,

 which was as follows: